CSCI345-Scott-Larkyn/deadwood-scln/README.md

 # deadwood-scln

-type "javac *.java" in command prompt in the proper directory to compile all the file at once otherwise you'll run into troubles compiling files one by one then run Deadwood.java x, where x is the number of players you want
+type "javac *.java" in command prompt in the proper directory to compile all the files at once otherwise you'll run into troubles compiling files one by one then run Deadwood.java x, where x is the number of players you want

 for the ASCI board, it's a bit difficult to readbut helpful if you can understand it